-- giules govern the classification of a student. - Students are classified as freshmen until they have successfully completed thirty semester hours.
-Courses numbered 0 to 199 are primarily for freshmen. - 2.
-To be classed as a sophomore, a student must have earned at least thirty semester hours of credit.
+- 1. Students are classified as freshmen until they have successfully completed thirty semester hours.
+Courses numbered 0 to 199 are primarily for freshmen. - To be classed as a sophomore, a student must have earned at least thirty semester hours of credit.
 Courses numbered 200 to 299 are primarily for sophomores. - 3.
 To be classed as a junior, a student must have earned at least sixty semester hours of credit.
 Courses numbered 300 to 499 are primarily for juniors and seniors. - 4.
 To be classed as a senior, a student must have earned at least ninety semester hours of credit.